 The paralegal field is growing and offers opportunities in many different areas of concentration.
 A paralegal can work in a variety of legal fields, finding success with corporate firms, private firms or in the public arena.
 Much like attorneys, paralegals can choose a certain type of law, which can determine the type of work they will do on a regular basis.
 A litigation paralegal, for example, may prepare clients for trial, interview witnesses, research legal precedents pertinent to a case, and must have a wide knowledge of the court rules and evidentiary issues.
 A paralegal degree does offers opportunities outside the legal field, including in real estate, hospitals, nonprofits and health care systems.

-You must have an associate degree for acceptance into this certificate.
+You must have an associate degree and a 2.5 Grade Point Average (2.5) for acceptance into this certificate.

 If you have taken paralegal courses at other institutions, you may petition the program director to transfer those credits to our program.
 Credits must be from a regionally accredited, ABA or an institutional member of AAfPE to be considered.

 Interested students should meet with a UC Clermont College Advising staff member for appropriate advising.
 Please note: In order to obtain this certificate, 50 percent or more of the required coursework must be taken from UC Clermont.

 Excellent communication skills, a willingness to learn computer software applications and attention to detail are important attributes to succeed as a paralegal.
 You should have good people skills, be an independent worker and have a high degree of personal integrity.

 The paralegal profession has been a growth occupation for the past 25 years.

 “Employment of paralegals and legal assistants is projected to grow 12 percent from 2020 to 2030, much faster than the average for all occupations.
 Formally trained paralegals with strong computer and database management skills should have the best job prospects." — U.S. Bureau of Labor Statistics